 Road Trip Essentials for Travelling around Australia

-This road trip checklist is designed for people driving in Australia and staying in accommodation.
+This road trip checklist is designed for people driving in Australia or New Zealand and staying in accommodation.
 Packing camping gear is a lot more involved than this list and there are many road trips you can take without having a tent or a trailer.

 If you are based in Australia, you can click on the highlighted links to see my recommendations.